viebtruong/RDT-3.0/README.md

 ### Running the Protocol

-To start a simple file transfer using RDT 3.0, run the sender and receiver applications in separate terminal windows:
+To start a simple file transfer using RDT 3.0, run the sender and receiver applications in separate terminal windows.
+For more information, please refer to the PA.pdf